 After the fair

 - Read through company literature.

-- Email any contacts that you made and thank them for their time.
+- Email and LinkIn with any contacts you made and thank them for their time.

 - Start applying, don't forget that we're here to help with your applications.